DimaAlex/Node.js-Training/blog/README.md

-You can run the project by writing in terminal node bin/www.
+You can run the project by writing in terminal <code>node bin/www</code>.